 Our hours together vanished somewhere.
 My mouth kept closed in search of the right words, but I couldn’t find anything save a tentative sigh.
 The cab pulled in over at her place, suggesting I’d run out of time.
 I tried to look at her, to see for any small sign of exhaustion that might indicate she was just as tired of all this hostility as I am, but she wouldn’t give me the chance.
-In a hurry, she kissed my right cheek dispassionately and left me in the vehicle without even a word of goodbye.
+In a hurry, she kissed my right cheek dispassionately and left me inside the vehicle without even a word of goodbye.

-I searched the window for thoughts that would lead me far away from her, but the image of her always seemed to reassert itself back into my mind.
-It was the image of her asleep, with the morning sunlight glistening off her soft, delicate skin like it had meant to.
-She was there, right beside me, and I had only wanted to crawl to her side of the bed, to hold her, to kiss her forehead and tell her that she is mine.
+You know, I searched the window for anything that would lead me far away from her.
+But the image of her- always seemed to reassert itself back into my mind.
+The image of her asleep, that is.
+The morning sunlight glistening off her soft, delicate skin like it had meant to.
+She was right there, right beside me, and at that moment all I had wanted to do, was to crawl from my side of the bed to hers, to hold her, to kiss her forehead and tell her that she is mine.

 But still, I ask myself, will we already have to say goodnight, from our own separate sides?